Compare Home & Contents Insurance in NZ

 Contents insurance covers your personal belongings inside your home including furniture, appliances, electronics, clothing, jewelry, artworks, and other possessions.
 It protects against theft, fire, flood, earthquake, and accidental damage.
 Many policies also cover contents temporarily removed from your home, such as items in your car or at the beach house.

 Even if you rent and don't need building insurance, contents insurance is essential.
-A typical family's contents are worth $50,000-$150,000, and replacing everything after a fire or burglary would be financially crippling without insurance.
+A typical family's contents add up to a substantial total, and replacing everything after a fire or burglary would be financially crippling without insurance.
 Contents policies often include public liability cover, protecting you if someone is injured in your home or you damage someone else's property.

 Landlord Insurance

-With approximately 600,000 rental properties in New Zealand, landlord insurance is crucial for property investors.
 Standard home insurance doesn't adequately cover rental properties, as tenants create additional risks.
-Landlord insurance typically costs 10-20% more than standard home insurance but provides essential protections specific to rental situations.
+Landlord insurance typically costs more than standard home insurance but provides essential protections specific to rental situations — request a quote for current pricing.

 Combined Home & Contents Insurance

-Most insurers offer combined packages covering both building and contents, often with premium discounts of 5-15% compared to separate policies.
+Most insurers offer combined packages covering both building and contents, often with a bundling discount compared to separate policies.
 Combined policies simplify management with one policy, one renewal date, and one claims process.
 This is the most popular option for homeowners, providing comprehensive protection with administrative convenience.

 How Much Does Home Insurance Cost in NZ?